jbcodeforce/aws-messaging-samples/docs/req-reply-jms.md

-# JMS based request-replyTo demonstration
+# Active MQ Artemis - JMS based request-replyTo demonstration

-The application is the same as the classic implementation as described in [this note](./classic-req-reply-jms.md), except it uses the Artemis release with Jakarta JMS 3.0 API.
+The application is the same as the classic implementation as described in [this note](./labs/classic-req-reply-jms.md), except, it uses the Artemis release with Jakarta JMS 3.0 API.
+This is not supported in Amazon MQ as of now.

 ## Running Locally

-While in development mode, under the `activeMQ/request-replyto` folder:
+While in development mode, under the [artemis/request-replyto](https://github.com/jbcodeforce/aws-messaging-study/tree/main/artemis) folder:

 1. Start Active MQ: ` docker compose up -d`
 1. Start each application with `quarkus dev`